openstack/diskimage-builder/doc/source/developer/developing_elements.rst

   be attempted as the user may have an external cache able to keep the operation functional.

-``DIB_IMAGE_ROOT_FS_UUID``
-  This contains the UUID of the root filesystem, when diskimage-builder is building a disk image.
-This works only for ext filesystems.

 ``DIB_IMAGE_CACHE``
   Path to where cached inputs to the build process are stored.
 Defaults to ``~/.cache/image_create``.